-Research and surveillance activities include surveillance of vaccine preventable diseases, vaccination coverage and adverse events, program evaluations and social research.
+Research and surveillance activities include surveillance of vaccine preventable diseases, vaccination coverage and adverse events, vaccine safety and program evaluations and social research.
 NCIRS also provides technical support for the Australian Technical Advisory Group on Immunisation, including production of The Australian Immunisation Handbook.

 Vaccine Safety Net Member

 Our website meets the criteria for credibility and content as defined by the Global Advisory Committee on Vaccine Safety.

 We acknowledge that the National Centre for Immunisation Research & Surveillance (NCIRS) is on the land of the traditional owners the Aboriginal and Torres Strait Islander peoples, the First Australians, and recognise their culture, history, diversity and their deep connection to the land.
 Together, through research and partnership, we aim to move to a place of equity for all.
 NCIRS also acknowledges and pays respect to other Aboriginal and Torres Strait Islander nations from which our research, staff and community are drawn.

 * ‘Indigenous’ is used on these pages to incorporate all Aboriginal and Torres Strait Islander peoples.

 Register Now!
 Click here Registration required for space and catering purposes please.